TDA/EMailInjectionVuln/README.md

 they parse the forms and pull up the forms that have email fields respectively.

 ### Fuzzer
+1. call_email_form_retriever makes a db query to get the forms with email fields, then reconstucts them into a proper ast structure, and then does a parallel pass to the celery queue.
+2. fuzzer then constructs the requests with the additional headers.

 ### Email Analyzer
 * Thinking right about now (Jan 9) whether we need the E-Mail analyzer script, seeing as we are only going to nuke them with BCC.
+* After discussion with the prof, a minimal email analyzer script that checks for x-dummy-headers, and bcc headers needs to be built.